The Auteurs: Post-Breakup

 Haines worked as one third of the art-pop band Black Box Recorder.
 In 2001 he released the soundtrack album to the film Christie Malry's Own Double-Entry, rapidly followed by his first solo album proper, The Oliver Twist Manifesto.
 2003 saw him release Das Capital, a collection of re-recorded Auteurs era songs, with a couple of new tracks, apparently intended as closure for that band.

+Banbury went on to record an album with Paul Morley under the name Infantjoy, entitled Where the Night Goes featuring a vocal performance by Sarah Nixey of Black Box Recorder singing a version of Japan's "Ghosts".
+An Infantjoy album – With – was released in 2006 with collaborators including Tunng, Isan and Populous.

 In January 2009, Haines released a book entitled Bad Vibes, which serves dually as an autobiographical account of his years with the Auteurs, and as a record of the Britpop movement of the 1990s.
 Throughout the book, he never refers to James Banbury by name, referring to him simply as "the Cellist", although he is named in full in the acknowledgements.
 Banbury later worked with Pete Davis under the name Dadahack.
 Their debut album TAP3 was a hybrid cassette/mp3 playing device and was released in April 2010.

 In 2014, British independent label 3 Loop Music re-released all of the Auteurs' albums (along with Haines' "Baader Meinhoff" album) as expanded editions which featured b-sides, demos, radio session tracks, live recordings and remixes.
 New Wave and Baader Meinhoff were also re-released by the label on heavyweight 180gsm vinyl.